jwalton/rust-book-abridged/docs/ch20/ch20-02-multi-threaded-web-server.md

 }
 ```

 We're going to execute jobs on these threads, but what's a job?
 We already know they are closures.
-Since we want our API to be similar to `thread::spawn`, a job is going to be the same as type `F` above.
+Since we want our API to be similar to `thread::spawn`, a job is going to be the same type as `F` in `thread::spawn` above.
 It'll be `FnOnce()` since it's a function we want to call exactly once.
 It will also need to be `Send` so we can transfer it to our worker thread, and `'static` because we don't know how long the thread will take to run.
-So we'll define a `Job` as:
+So we'll define `Job` as an alias for:

 ```rust
 type Job = Box<dyn FnOnce() + Send + 'static>;
 ```

 Whenever we call `pool.execute` and pass in a job, we want that job to be run by a free thread from the pool.
 How does this happen?
 What happens inside the thread we spawn inside the Worker?
 We've conveniently left this out of our `Worker` above.
-There are many ways we could do this, but the approach we will use here is to send each job we want to execute to a worker over a channel.
+There are many ways we could do this, but the approach we will use here is to send each job over a channel.

 Each `Worker` will hang on to the receiver side of a channel.
 The thread inside a `Worker` can just iterate on the channel and execute each job it receives in series.
 But you may recall that the channels we've been using are from the `mpsc` library, which stands for "multiple producers, single consumer".
 If we're creating four threads, we could create four channels and give one receiver from each to each worker.
 In this case, though, we'd have to decide which sender to send a new job to.
 How do we know which threads are free to accept new jobs?